awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-automation-multiple-accounts-and-regions.md

 1. Repeat this procedure in *every* account that you want to target to execute multi\-Region and multi\-account Automations\.

-1. [Download](samples/AWS-SystemManager-AutomationAdministrationRole.zip) the AWS\-SystemManager\-AutomationAdministrationRole\.zip folder and repeat this procedure for the AWS\-SystemManager\-AutomationAdministrationRole role\.
+1. Download the [AWS\-SystemManager\-AutomationAdministrationRole\.zip folder](samples/AWS-SystemManager-AutomationAdministrationRole.zip) and repeat this procedure for the AWS\-SystemManager\-AutomationAdministrationRole role\.
 You only need to create the AWS\-SystemManager\-AutomationAdministrationRole role in the Automation management account\.

 ## Execute an Automation in Multiple Regions and Accounts<a name="systems-manager-automation-multiple-accounts-and-regions-executing"></a>

-Use the procedures in this section to execute an Automation in Multiple Regions and Accounts from the Automation management account\.
-Before you begin, make a note of the following information:
+Use the procedures in this section to execute an Automation in multiple Regions and accounts from the Automation management account\.
+Before you begin, note the following information:
 + AWS account IDs or OUs where you want to execute the Automation\.
 + [AWS Systems Manager](https://docs.aws.amazon.com/general/latest/gr/rande.html) Regions where you want to execute the Automation\.
-+ The tag key and the tag value, or the name of the Resource Group, where you want to execute the Automation\.
++ The tag key and the tag value, or the name of the resource group, where you want to execute the Automation\.

 **To execute an Automation workflow in multiple Regions and accounts \(Console\)**